-Normally one side of the nasal cavity is more congested than the other and works more to humidify the air we breathe.
-People having a fairly straight nasal septum dont appreciate this normal nasal cycle that is present in all of us.
-The perception of nasal congestion to one side happens when there is septal deviation reducing the net air patency and cross sectional area in that particular side.
+There are two aspects here that can be responsible for the nasal obstruction that you are facing.
+Normally one side of the nasal cavity remains more congested than the other and works more to humidify the air we breathe.
+People having a fairly straight nasal septum do not appreciate this normal nasal cycle that is present in all of us.
+The perception of nasal congestion to one side happens when there is septal deviation reducing the net air patency and cross-sectional area in that particular side.

 Was this answer helpful?|